 St John of Shanghai and San Francisco is also known as St John Maximovich and as St John the Wonderworker.
 His feast day is celebrated on the Saturday nearest to July 2.
-2015 we celebrated his feastday on July 4, and 2016 it fell on 2 July precisely.
+In 2015 we celebrated his feastday on July 4, in 2016 it fell on 2 July precisely. and in 2017 it was on 1 July.

 Troparion of St. John of Shanghai and San Francisco (tone 5)